Human Resources Manager // Gerente de Recursos Humanos

 - Support team-building processes, creating organizational assessments and other tools to gauge employee engagement and morale

-- Serve as the point person for inclusive hiring practices in collaboration with cross-team hiring committees, including greenlighting onboarding and offboarding processes, ensuring consistency across role descriptions, conducting exit interviews, and expanding worker-justice oriented approaches to hiring
+- Serve as the point person for stewarding inclusive and consistent hiring practices in collaboration with cross-team hiring committees, as well as expanding worker-justice oriented approaches to hiring

 - Coordinate the performance evaluation process, including evaluating its quality and effectiveness, nurturing the leadership development and career paths within teams at the organizational level, and advising processes for performance issues that help us be strengths-based and learning-oriented